saropa/saropa_dart_utils/code.of.conduct.md

 *Positive behavior includes:*

 - Using inclusive language and respecting differing viewpoints and experiences
-- Accepting constructive criticism gracefully and focusing on the community's best interests
+- Accepting constructive criticism gracefully and focusing on the community’s best interests
 - Showing empathy towards others

 Saropa is committed to diversity and equal opportunity.
 We do not discriminate based on race, creed, color, ethnicity, national origin, religion, sex, sexual orientation, gender identity, age, height, weight, disability (including HIV status), veteran status, military obligations, or marital status.
 This policy applies to all employees, volunteers, clients, and contractors.